espruino/EspruinoDocs/boards/MicroBit.md

 * Click it, and wait - connection can take around 10 seconds
 * Finally the icon up the top left should change state to 'Connected', and you'll be able to program Espruino as normal - but via Bluetooth!

+**Note:** You can still use Web Bluetooth on Android 5, but you need the latest 'Chromium' builds.
+[See this post on StackOverflow](http://stackoverflow.com/questions/34810194/can-i-try-web-bluetooth-on-chrome-for-android-lollipop/34810195#34810195)

 micro:bit Functionality
 -----------------------